oracle-livelabs/security/database/advanced/key-vault-new/key-vault-Lab12.md

     ![Key Vault](./images/Screenshot_2025-10-05_10.54.01.png "Click Manage LDAP Mappings on the left-side panel")

-10. The **LDAP Group Mappings** page shows which mappings are setup to which roles and privileges in Key Vault
+10. The **LDAP Group Mappings** page shows which mappings are setup to which roles and privileges in Key Vault.

+    Note: This image only shows LDAP group mappings for demonstration purposes.
+LDAP group mappings can only be created after an LDAP server is configured in Key Vault.

     ![Key Vault](./images/image-2025-09-11-18.33.10.png "The LDAP Group Mappings page shows which mappings are setup to which roles and privileges in Key Vault")